mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. Increase the effect size (Magnitude of the effect of the variable - the difference between the null and alternative values) to be detected
 2. Increase the sample size(s)
 3. Decrease the variability in the sample(s)
-4. Increase the significance level (alpha) of the test
+4. Increase the significance level (alpha) of the test (When we increase the alpha level, there is a larger range of p values for which we would reject the null hypothesis)

+Using a directional test (i.e., left- or right-tailed) as opposed to a two-tailed test would also increase power, because going from a two-tailed to a one-tailed test cuts the p value in half.
+In all of these cases, we say that statistically power is increased.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/StatsPower_ex1.png?raw=true)
 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/StatsPower_ex2.png?raw=true)